AdobeDocs/experience-platform.en/help/xdm/tutorials/create-schema-ui.md

 ![](../images/tutorials/create-schema/loyalty_object.png)

 The changes are applied and the newly created "[!DNL loyalty]" object appears.
-Click **[!UICONTROL Add Field]** next to the object to add additional loyalty-related fields.
+Select **[!UICONTROL Add Field]** next to the object to add additional loyalty-related fields.
 A "[!UICONTROL New Field]" appears and the **[!UICONTROL Field Properties]** section is visible on the right-hand side of the canvas.

 ![](../images/tutorials/create-schema/new_field_in_loyalty_object.png)